 Update 1 September: In light of the recent Government announcement, we have reviewed our COVID-19 health and safety policies.
 This page has been updated to reflect the new guidelines.

 The team at Galway International Arts Festival would like to reassure you that, just like last year's festival, all events in our 2021 programme will be compliant with current government public health guidelines in order to protect the health and safety of patrons, artists, staff, crew and volunteers.

-Please note that this page will be updated throughout the summer as the situation evolves.
+Please note that this page will be updated on an ongoing basis as the situation evolves.